garretyoder/app-theme-engine/README.md

 ---

+# How It Works

+ATE installs a `LayoutInflaterFactory` into your app.
+This factory acts as an interceptor during layout inflation, and replaces stock Android views with custom views that are able to theme themselves.

+ATE also includes a tag engine which allows you to customize the theming of views at a detailed and dynamic level.

+---

-# Applying
+# Installation

-Before we go into details of how you can configure theme colors, you need to know how the theme engine is applied.

 #### ATEActivity

-As seen in the sample project, you can have all Activities in your app extends `ATEActivity`.
-This will do all the heavy lifting for you, all that you have to worry about is theme configuration.
+The first option is to have all of your Activities extend `ATEActivity`.
+This will do all the heavy lifting for you.

 ```java
 public class MyActivity extends ATEActivity {